 Causes of Pelvic Pain Related to Uterine Fibroids

-We discuss causes and treatments of uterine fibroids under Treatments for Heavy Bleeding.
+We discuss causes and treatments of uterine fibroids under Treatments for Abnormal Bleeding.

-Causes and treatments of Pelvic Pain Related to Bladder/Kidney – Urinary tract infection (UTI), Interstitial Cystitis, Kidney Stones
+Causes and Treatments of Pelvic Pain Related to Urinary tract infection (UTI), Interstitial Cystitis, Kidney Stones

-Interstitial Cystitis (IC) is when there is increased frequency and burning during urination when the lining of the bladder becomes inflamed, however, there is not a bacterial infection.
+Interstitial Cystitis (IC) is when there is increased frequency and burning during urination because the bladder lining becomes inflamed, however, there is not a bacterial infection.
 The lining of the bladder can be inflamed by certain medications, supplements such as vitamin C and certain foods.
-All of these are very acidic causing the inflammation and symptoms.
+All of these are very acidic causing inflammation and symptoms.
 The best treatments are dietary changes, increased water intake and medications specifically for IC.

 Kidney Stones are small salt and mineral stones that form in the kidney and pass out of the body in the urine.
 The most common symptom is severe pain in the lower back and abdomen.
 Other symptoms can be painful urination, blood or pus in the urine, nausea, vomiting or fever.
 Most stones pass on their own, but occasionally surgery is needed to remove them.

 Ectopic pregnancy is when the fertilized egg attaches either in the pelvis or the fallopian tubes and begins to grow instead of continuing into the uterus.
 It occurs in about 2% of pregnancies and is a potentially life threatening condition.

 Treatment of ectopic pregnancy can involve medication or surgery, most likey laparoscopy.
 In almost all cases the pregnancy cannot continue.
 If you suspect that you have an ectopic pregnancy, seek immediate medical care.